 5. When a Resident is evicted for material non-compliance with the lease for submitting false information, incomplete or inaccurate information on household income or family composition required for certification or recertification, the designated Housing Department staff may file a civil action against the Resident to recover improper subsidy payments, and the Housing Department may pursue prosecution as a criminal violation.
-The Housing Department will also implement retroactive charges for overpayment of assistance as detailed in ACOP Section 19.
+The Housing Department will also implement retroactive charges for overpayment of assistance.